chahal09001-png/lumina-hair-studio/README.md

 ## 📌 About This Project

-Lumina Hair Studio is a **fully responsive multi-page salon website** built using:
+Lumina Hair Studio is a **multi-page luxury salon website** built using HTML and CSS.

-- HTML5
-- Inline CSS (modern layout styling)
-- GitHub Pages (for deployment)

-This project was created to showcase a **premium luxury salon website design** suitable for a real business portfolio.
+It is designed as a **real-world business portfolio website** for a premium hair salon in Australia.

 ---